Huerte/Gitomation/Inspirational_Quote.md

 ### "Knowledge has to be improved, challenged, and increased constantly, or it vanishes." - Peter Drucker
 ### "Ability is a poor man's wealth." - John Wooden
 ### "To get angry is like to revenge yourself for the guilt of others." - Jonathan Swift
+### "The Truth is realized in an instant; the Act is practiced step by step." - Seungsahn